signalfx/apmworkshop/apm/README.md

 ### Workshop Summary

 1. Review basic [Splunk Observability Quick Start for Infrastructure](https://docs.signalfx.com/en/latest/getting-started/quick-start.html)
-2. Install Splunk SignalFx SmartAgent on a host and configure it for APM
+2. Install Splunk SmartAgent on a host and configure it for APM
 3. Instrument your app for APM
 4. Exercise app so it send spans to the Splunk APM platform
 5. Use the Splunk APM platform for visualization, troubleshooting, alerts, and automation